benjypng/logseq-powerblocks-plugin/README.md

 - `<%RANDOMTAG:quotes%>`
   Use this syntax to get a random block that is tagged.
 In the above example, it will return a random block that is tagged with "quotes", or belongs to a page called "quotes".

+- `<$CURRENTPAGENAME%>`
+  Get the name of the page that this syntax is being used at.

+- `<$CURRENTPAGEURL%>`
+  Get the Logseq URL of the page that this syntax is being used at.

 # Syntaxes (CONDITIONAL)

 Below is the list of syntaxes that rely on conditions specified.
 Blocks with the conditions will only appear if it matches the parameters.